Automattic/themes/dadaist/readme.txt

 == Description ==

-A theme designed to celebrate Dadaism and its great artists.
+Dadaist is a theme designed to celebrate Dadaism and its great artists.
+A theme design full of diverse typefaces and background images to wrap a unique blog design.

 == Changelog ==